probststefan/code-blog/_posts/2024-09-27-complex-terraform-azure-pipeline-parameters.md

 title: Use complex datatype from terraform variable in azure devops pipeline
 ---

 In a recent project, I created a monitoring action group using Terraform and aimed to configure and execute it within an Azure pipeline.
-The defined variable is a list of objects with the keys name and email_address.
+The defined variable is a list of objects with the keys `name` and `email_address`.
 Terraform expects this variable as json input and this is where the difficulty began.

 ```terraform
 variable "email_addresses" {